Talk a walk through our evolution to get a taste of how change happens.

 2013

-Environmental Health Watch, the organizing nonprofit of Central Kinsman Wellness Collective, offers a series of vegan and vegetarian cooking classes at the newly established Cornucopia Kitchen.
+In 2013, the organizing nonprofit that would later plant seeds of Central Kinsman Wellness Collective, offers a series of vegan and vegetarian cooking classes at Burten Bell Carr's Cornucopia Kitchen.

 2014

-Kim Foreman, Justine Lindeman, and Wyndi Moore first convene at EHW's Race, Food, and Justice Conference at Case Western Reserve University.
+Three organizers of CKWC, Kim Foreman, Justine Lindemann, and Wyndi Moore first convene at EHW's Race, Food, and Justice Conference at Case Western Reserve University.

 2015